 The most common causes of retrognathia are the following:

 - Pierre-Robin syndrome.
 This condition affects both the jaw and the tongue, and it creates a blockage of the airways.

 - Hemifacial microsomia.
 With this condition, one side of the lower face doesn’t grow fully and is underdeveloped.

 - Nager syndrome.
 This rare condition affects both the jaw and the cheeks as well as the development of the hands and arms.

 - Treacher Collins syndrome.
 This condition affects various bones in the face, including the jaw.

 - Surgery to remove a tumor.
-Removing a tumor in the mouth can alter the jaw, creating retrognathia.
+Removing a tumor in the mouth can alter the lower jaw, creating retrognathia.

 - Facial trauma or fractures.
 If a child experiences physical trauma or fractures, it can cause their jaw to not develop properly.

 If you have retrognathia, you likely often have difficulty with jaw misalignment.
 This can affect your ability to eat or sleep without restriction.
 You might also experience intense jaw pain.